 - Temperature Control

 This means that whilst patients are undergoing surgery, they often feel so comfortable they fall asleep.
-If you wanted to find out more about having a hair transplant at The Treatment Rooms London- watch the video below!
+If you’d like to learn more about undergoing a hair transplant at The Treatment Rooms London, watch the video below!

 Is It Painful During Hair Transplant Surgery?

-During the hair transplant you should not feel pain following your initial local anaesthetic injections.
-Once the procedure starts you will feel the hair transplant surgeons lightly touching your scalp.
-Together with calming music you may find you fall asleep.
+During the hair transplant, you should not feel pain following your initial local anaesthetic injections.
+Once the procedure starts, you will feel the hair transplant surgeon’s light touch on your scalp.
+With calming music, you may find yourself falling asleep.

-If you stay awake during the procedure you are kept as comfortable as possible with your choice of entertainment.
-This includes music, podcasts, TV, films and more.
+If you stay awake during the procedure, you are kept as comfortable as possible with your choice of entertainment.
+This includes music, podcasts, TV shows, films, and more.

-By choosing to have your hair transplant at The Treatment Rooms London you can expect the highest attention when it comes to your comfort.
+By choosing to have your hair transplant at The Treatment Rooms London, you can expect the highest level of attention to your comfort.
 We take pride in making sure the process is as relaxing as possible.
 One of our patients has even described having surgery at The Treatment Rooms London as:

 “It’s like sitting in a First Class plane seat and having a hair transplant”